thards89/manga-managment-app-front-end/README.md

 ## SETUP How to check this project

-1. Create a new project based on this template using the `Use this template` button
+1. Create a new project based on this template using the `Use this template` button (optional)

 ![HOW_TO_USE](https://user-images.githubusercontent.com/20372832/77003323-70966180-695d-11ea-8abe-b362d57135f3.gif)